-So here’s one for my fellow whistle enthusiasts – McNeela’s Recommended Listening for Irish Whistle.
-Check out the list below or scroll down to learn more about some of my personal favourites.
+And here’s one for my fellow whistle enthusiasts – McNeela’s Youtube Playlist: Recommended Listening for Irish Whistle.

 The Best Solo Tin Whistle Albums